Andre Debrie Interview 35mm Cine Camera

 J. Debrie Cine Tripod and head

-The hand-cranked Le Parvo was at one time the most popular European made camera.
-Even in the early 1920's, the Le Parvo was the most used camera in the world.
-The design and movement was also utilized by other manufactures, including Ernemann and Askania.
-By 1931 Debrie had produced its 6,000th Parvo Camera.
+The hand-cranked Le Parvo was at one time the most popular European-made camera.
+Even in the early 1920s, the Le Parvo was the most widely used camera in the world.
+The design and movement were also utilized by other manufacturers, including Ernemann and Askania.
+By 1931, Debrie had produced its 6,000th Parvo camera.

 The Ernemann Kino Model E is one example of another manufacture duplicating this model, its not clear if Debrie made the camera for Ernemann, if Ernemann paid a royalty to Debrie for use of the design (which had its patent registered in 1908 by Andre Debrie’s father, Joseph Dules Debrie) or if they simply stole the design.
 You can read more about the Ernemann Kino Model E in my earlier blog post here.